nekoium/lumenfold/README.md

     label: string;
     excerpt: string;
   }>;
+  proposals: VaultProposal[];
 }
 ```

+Use the same call and schema for note and study-set instrument generation.
+Cards and quiz questions are fields inside a study-set instrument, not separate vault operations.
+Do not build separate agent services.
+The client validates citations against the submitted source text and validates every proposal before showing it for approval.

-Do not put an API key in browser JavaScript. `worker/index.ts` reads the provider URL, model, and API key from Cloudflare Worker configuration and secrets.
+Do not put an API key in browser JavaScript. `worker/index.ts` reads the endpoint, deployment-owned model default, and API key from Cloudflare Worker configuration and secrets.
 Local development uses an ignored `.dev.vars` file; deployment uses `wrangler secret put AI_API_KEY`.
+Model selection is not a learner-facing connection field for the MVP.

 ### Virtual-vault implementation

-Use four small Dexie tables:
+Use six small Dexie tables:

 - `nodes`: folders and file metadata (`id`, `parentId`, `name`, `kind`, timestamps);
 - `sources`: source metadata, extracted text, MIME type, and original `Blob`;
-- `notes`: Markdown body and links to source IDs;
+- `notes`: durable Markdown notes and links to source IDs;
+- `instruments`: portable instrument definitions, including study sets, cards, quiz questions, reminders, and calendars;
+- `reviews`: mutable review schedules and history for instrument activities;
 - `settings`: schema version and small UI preferences.

+The normalized tables make review queries and instrument rendering easy; ZIP export translates them into the documented Markdown/JSON vault layout.
+IndexedDB is an implementation index, not the public interchange format.

 Folder paths are derived from `parentId`; do not duplicate the full path in every record.
-For the MVP, implement create folder, rename, move, delete, and breadcrumb navigation only if needed for the demo.
+Implement create folder, rename, move, delete, and breadcrumb navigation only where the demo uses them.
 Do not build a general desktop-style file manager.

 Call `navigator.storage.persist()` after the learner creates the first vault and show whether persistent storage was granted.
 This reduces eviction risk but does not replace export.
 Never imply that browser storage is as durable as a normal local folder.